matrix-org/matrix-spec-proposals/proposals/2454-ui-interactive-auth-for-sso.md

 of `m.login.sso` is added to the user-interactive authentication specification.

 There are no additional parameters as part of this authentication type.
-As per the user-interactive authentication specification the only parameter include in the `auth` dictionary should be the session ID from the homeserver, e.g.:
+As per the user-interactive authentication specification, the only parameter included in the `auth` dictionary should be the session ID from the homeserver, e.g.:

 ```json